MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-undo-assembly-posting.md

 The following procedure describes how to undo posted assembly orders that contain items that were assembled-to-stock.
 To undo posted assembly orders with items that were assembled-to-order, use the **Undo Shipment** action on the related posted shipment.
 To learn more about undoing shipments, go to [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).
 Undoing the posted assembly order happens in the same way as described in that article.

-## To undo posting of an assembly order
+## <a name="to-undo-posting-of-an-assembly-order" />To undo posting of an assembly order

 You can undo fully or partially posted assembly orders.